Risk of Procedural Hemorrhage.

 Authors: Wolfe KS, Kress JP

-Patients who are critically ill and hospitalized often require invasive procedures as a part of their medical care.
+Critically ill and hospitalized patients often require invasive procedures as a part of their medical care.
 Each procedure carries a unique set of risks and associated complications, but common to all of them is the risk of hemorrhage.
-Central venous catheterization, arterial catheterization, paracentesis, thoracentesis, tube thoracostomy, and lumbar puncture constitute a majority of the procedures performed in patients who are hospitalized.
-In this article, the authors will discuss the risk factors for bleeding complications from each of these procedures and methods to minimize risk.
-Physicians often correct coagulopathy prior to procedures to decrease bleeding risk, but there is minimal evidence to support this practice.
+Central venous catheterization, arterial catheterization, paracentesis, thoracentesis, tube thoracostomy and lumbar puncture constitute a majority of the procedures performed in hospitalized patients.
+We will discuss the risk factors for bleeding complications from each of these procedures and methods to minimize risk.
+The correction of coagulopathy prior to procedures is often employed by clinicians to decrease bleeding risk, but there is minimal evidence to support this practice.

 PMID: 26836937 [PubMed - as supplied by publisher]